TracerBench/tracerbench/packages/cli/README.md

 ## `tracerbench profile HARPATH`

-Parses a CPU profile and aggregates time across heuristics.
+Parses a CPU profile with asset and marker timings.

 ```
 USAGE